-Adam Keleman is a writer and director based in Brooklyn, NY.
+Adam Keleman is a writer and director based in Los Angeles.
 His work has shown at the SXSW Film Festival, BFI London Film Festival, Nashville FF, and New Orleans FF.
 As a film journalist and critic, he has written for SOMA Magazine, AOL Moviefone, Slant and Little Joe.
 Adam’s short film Long Days was a Vimeo Staff Pick and won the HammerToNail Short Film Contest.
 He was also awarded a Jerome Foundation production grant and Film Independent AbelCine grant for his debut feature film Easy Living, which premiered at the 2017 SXSW Film Festival and will be distributed by Gravitas Ventures in September.
 Adam is currently developing several projects for film and TV.

 You know when you come out of a movie theater after you’ve seen a really really good movie, and your head is buzzing with some sort of cosmic elation?
 It’s that tingling feeling that you never want to let go of.
 It usually means your brain has been turned upside down, shaken and stirred.
 (I’m not sure if that’s the clinical diagnosis, but it certainly feels that way.)
 Some would say it’s the equivalent to a great meal or good sex.
 Last year, I fell for Toni Erdmann and Elle.
 In 2017, I got fucked hard by Girls Trip.